 These words were said in the late 6th century, BC.
 And, they are just as true today as they’ve ever been.
 Fortunately, most would argue that the changes happening have improved our lives.

-Purchasing life insurance is no exception.
+Purchasing life insurance coverage is no exception.
 In the past, the industry was associated with pushy salesmen and limited options:

 Times are changing in both the shopping experience and the options available.
 No exam life insurance has evolved, for sure.

 In fact, less than 10 years ago, many life insurance agents would have recommended against a non med (no exam) policy.
 However, life insurance carriers have been paying attention to the needs and wants of their potential clients.
 They’re adjusting their rates and offering new options.

 Policies that don’t involve a medical exam are more affordable and easier to secure than ever before.